erik1066/anthstat-statistics/README.md

 # Description

-AnthStat is a .NET Core 1.1 class library that computes z-scores for children and adolescents using either the WHO 2006 Child Growth Standards or the WHO 2007 Growth Reference.
-A z-score-to-percentile converter is also provided.
-All code is written in C#.
+AnthStat is a .NET Core 1.1 class library that computes z-scores for children and adolescents using the WHO 2006 Child Growth Standards, the WHO 2007 Growth Reference, and the CDC 2000 Growth Charts.
+A z-score-to-percentile converter is provided.

 Z-scores for the following indicators can be computed using the WHO 2006 Growth Standard: